 Auditions are held Mondays at noon; additional days/times are possible by special arrangement.
-Please contact Ashley Haggerty to schedule your audition.

-Students who are unable to audition on campus are encouraged to audition via high quality audio or video recording, such as DVD or You Tube link.
-Recordings should be sent to: Sherrill Blodget, Music Department Chair, 45 Alumni Dr. Castleton, VT 05735.
+Students who are unable to audition on campus are encouraged to audition via high-quality audio or video recordings, such as DVD or YouTube link.
+Recordings should be sent to Sherrill Blodget, Music Department Chair, 45 Alumni Dr. Castleton, VT 05735.

 Your audition must include 6 to 8 minutes of music that displays your technical ability and musicianship.
 You must prepare at least two pieces that contrast in tempo and style.
-Etudes, solo repertoire, art songs and arias are appropriate for scholarship auditions.
+Etudes, solo repertoire, art songs, and arias are appropriate for scholarship auditions.
 See below for specific repertoire requirements.

 Two contrasting pieces of artistic merit.
 Examples of acceptable repertoire include movements from sonatas, concertos, etudes, technical studies, and jazz pieces with or without improvisation.
 An accompanist will be provided upon request, this must be set up when you request your audition.
-Music must provided to the accompanist two weeks prior to the audition.
+Music must be provided to the accompanist two weeks prior to the audition.

-The contrasting pieces must be chosen from two of the following: 1) an art song or aria, 2) an adaptation of a folk song, or spiritual or 3) a song from musical theatre.
+The contrasting pieces must be chosen from two of the following: 1) an art song or aria, 2) an adaptation of a folk song, or spiritual or 3) a song from musical theater.
 The selections must be memorized and if possible should demonstrate two languages (including English).